mahmoud-mohsen-dev/worldwise/README.md

     Open your web browser and go to http://localhost:3000 to see the app in action.

-Now you have the "react quiz" app up and running on your local machine.
+Now you have the "worldwise" app up and running on your local machine.

 _This poject was part of The Ulitmate React Couse_